Antiz96/arch-update/CONTRIBUTING.md

 Thank you for considering contributing to [Arch-Update](https://github.com/Antiz96/arch-update)!

-With the exception of the [general rules](#general-rules), which must be acknowledged and applied in any contribution/interaction in this project, those guidelines represents an ideal target & discipline I'd like this project to follow but may not all be **strictly** enforced (depending on the situation).
+With the exception of the [general rules](#general-rules), which **must** be acknowledged and applied in any contribution/interaction in this project, these guidelines represents an ideal target & standards that I would like this project to follow but may not all be **strictly** enforced (depending on the situation).

-Please, don't refrain yourself from contributing if you feel that your contribution may not entirely follow those guidelines (or if you're struggling applying some of them).
+Please, don't refrain yourself from contributing if you feel that your contribution may not entirely follow these guidelines (or if you're struggling applying some of them).
 I value your contribution more than the strict application of these guidelines!

 ## Table of contents